jollyjinx/homematic/README.md

 Presence Aggregation ([presenceVariableAggregation.hms](presenceVariableAggregation.hms))
 -------------------------------

 Not all persons have a WLAN device to track their presence in the house.
 So I have variables that can be manually set, or set via a calendar/timetable.
+Furthermore there is the possibilty to define kids as persons that are at home only if an adult person is at home.

 Lets assume the following variables are set: